emanuel-alvgard/only-js/documentation/README.md

 5. *delete* - functions that deletes/deinitializes an element/object
 6. *event* - functions that adds, removes and handles events
 7. *animation* - functions that use set function calls over multiple frames
-8. *utility* - functions solve some common tasks
+8. *utility* - functions that solve some common tasks

 **The *api reference* is structured as follows:**
 1. Below are *examples* of each function call